cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/user_guide/service_account/aws-service-account-policy-management.md

 ## Overall IAM Policy Superset

-If users want to use a managed policy, they can refer to the policy below.
+If you want to use a managed policy, you can refer to the policy below.

 _**Region Code**_ in resource parameters needs to be changed. _**AWS Region Code**_ or _**\***_  character is available.